Consumer Medicine Information

 Do not use FELDENE Gel to treat any other medical complaints unless your doctor or pharmacist says you can.

-Tell your doctor or pharmacist as soon as possible if you have any problems while using FELDENE Gel, even if you do not think the problems are connected with the medicine or are n
+Tell your doctor or pharmacist as soon as possible if you have any problems while using FELDENE Gel, even if you do not think the problems are connected with the medicine or are not listed

 in this leaflet.
 Like all medicines, FELDENE Gel may cause some side effects.
 However, very little of the active ingredient passes into the blood stream; if side effects do occur, most are likely to be minor and temporary.